Massachusetts

 Photo Credit : Bethany Bourgault

-Ocean-side dining complete, it was time to head to the shops and galleries, where you can find everything from prints, pottery and photography to original paintings, hand-crafted jewelry, and more.
-Most of these are concentrated on Bearskin Neck itself, though there are several that have spilled over to the adjoining streets.
+Ocean-side dining complete, it was time to head to the shops and galleries, where you can find everything from prints, pottery, and photography to original paintings, hand-crafted jewelry, and more.
+Most of these are concentrated on Bearskin Neck itself, though several have spilled over to the adjoining streets.
 Wear your walking shoes!
 Here’s a quick sampling of some of my favorites.

 Rockport, MA